serenorg/serendb/pgxn/serendb/README.md

 - file_cache: Local file cache is used to temporary store relations pages in local file system for better performance.

-- relsize_cache: Relation size cache for better neon performance.
+- relsize_cache: Relation size cache for better SerenDB performance.

-### SQL functions in `neon--*.sql`
+### SQL functions in `serendb--*.sql`

-Utility functions to expose neon specific information to user and metrics collection.
+Utility functions to expose SerenDB specific information to user and metrics collection.
 This extension is created in all databases in the cluster by default.